Things To Do Presidents Day Weekend Manhattan NYC

 The photo at right is a statue of Abraham Lincoln in Union Square Park in Manhattan.
 Lincoln struggled to keep the United States together, while striving to rid it of the immoral and inhumane enslavement of African Americans.

-Presidents Day is a federal holiday when all local, state and federal government offices are closed, which generally includes public schools - unless the district uses the holiday to make up a snow day.
+Presidents Day is a federal holiday when all local, state and federal government offices are closed, which generally includes public schools - unless the district uses the holiday to make up a snow day, which is highly unlikely this year since there hasn't been any measureable snow.

-Presidents Day is a time to reflect on the performance of our current presidents and legislators, and how they stack up against their historical peers.
+Presidents Day is a time to reflect on the performance of our current presidents and legislators, to see how they stack up versus their historical peers.
 And in that reflection it's worth asking ourselves what we've done to contribute or detract from the national conversation.

 Brief History of Presidents Day Holiday in NYC